-Wetlands and un-named drainageways on-site are hydrologically isolated due to spoil banks, elevated roads, and levees.
+Wetlands and un-named drainages on-site are hydrologically isolated due to spoil banks, elevated roads, and levees.
 Wetland hydrology on-site is currently driven by direct precipitation and runoff from adjacent properties - spoil banks have been minimally gapped to allow some of the excessive precipitation to flow from the site as runoff.
 Proposed drainage patterns are discussed in Section 4.2.1 and visually represented in Attachment A: Figure 16.

 The BBPRMP project area drains into Bastrop Bayou, which met all water quality requirements except nutrient levels in 2015; nutrient levels are deteriorating according to TCEQ.
 Bastrop Bayou flows into Bastrop Bay and Oyster Lake, which are currently impaired by fecal coliform.
 Removing cattle from BBPRM would eliminate a source of fecal coliform.
 Additionally, accepting runoff from adjacent areas would filter drainage water from a larger area than the PRM site and further decrease fecal coliform in Bastrop Bayou.
 Ceasing agricultural activities and degrading spoil banks, roads, and levees would aid in meeting the current and future Total Maximum Daily Loads of the PRM's receiving water bodies by reducing the site's fecal coliform contribution and increasing filtration and plant uptake of nutrients (i.e., nonpoint source pollution prevention).
 BBPRM would also improve the quality of water flowing into Bastrop Bayou off this site.
-This would in turn may benefit Brazoria National Wildlife Refuge (BNWR), which is downstream of the PRM.